International Health, Safety, and Security

 To find more information on vaccines, review Studying Abroad Health – CDC and Getting Vaccinated Before You Travel – CDC.
 See also: Traveling and study abroad vaccines.

-As a Tufts Global Education participant, you will receive emergency travel assistance and medical coverage at no additional cost through Tufts’ travel assistance provider, International SOS.
-Note that International SOS benefit coverage includes urgent and emergency medical expenses, and medical and security evacuations.
-It does not cover preventative or routine care, or maintenance prescription medications.
+As a Tufts Global Education participant, you will have access to global assistance and medical coverage through Tufts’ global assistance provider, On Call International, at no additional cost.
+Services include urgent and emergency medical expenses, as well as medical and security evacuations.
+It does not cover preventative or routine care.